viperleed/viperleed/doc/content/supp_files.rst

 Supplementary files
 -------------------

-ViPErLEED prodces supplementary files that are required during execution, that contain intermediate results or that may be of interest for debugging purposes.
+ViPErLEED produces supplementary files that are required during execution, that contain intermediate results or that may be of interest for debugging purposes.
 These files are stored in the ``SUPP`` subfolder of the ``work`` directory.

 +----------------------------------------------------------------------------------------------+-------------------------------------------------------------------------------------------+